Urobotos/Sandworm/README.md

 install_script: install.sh
 version: ~/Sandworm/version.txt
 ```
-With each update, the new version will be downloaded to `~/Sandworm`, and then the `install.sh` script will automatically move the necessary files to `~/printer_data/config/`
+With each update, the entire Sandworm repository will be downloaded to `~/Sandworm`, and the install.sh script will automatically copy updated configuration files from the config/ directory to your printer's configuration folder `~/printer_data/config/`.
+> 🔒 Before applying the update, the script will create a full backup of your existing configuration in `~/Sandworm/Backup/`, <br>
+> so you can safely revert if needed.

 <br>